 If we want to obtain only the information of roll, pitch, yaw (and sometimes pilonement), it is better to choose an inertial center of heading or attitude.

 The Lidar’s Remote Sensing And Ranging method is a laser sensor that collects measurements of the “flight time” (TOF or “Time-Of-Flight”) of light beams.
-These sensors calculate distances and light intensities very precisely to map a 3D environment.
+The Lidar sensors calculate distances and light intensities very precisely to map a 3D environment.

 Several types of Lidars correspond to the majority of applications: 2D Lidar, 3D Lidar, solid-state Lidar.